 Hatshepsut: The woman who dared to become pharaoh

-Hatshepsut was the fifth pharaoh of the 18th Dynasty of Egypt.
-She is one of only a handful of women who have ruled Egypt, and she is probably the only woman to have done so as a pharaoh in the New Kingdom.
+Hatshepsut was the fifth pharaoh of the 18th Dynasty of Egypt, but she is one of only a handful of women who have ruled Egypt.

 Early life

 Hatshepsut was born around 1508 BC.
-She was the daughter of the pharaoh Thutmose I and his queen, Ahmose.
+She was the daughter of the pharaoh Thutmose I and one of his queens, Ahmose.

-Very information survives about her early childhood, but as a royal princess, she would have had a privileged upbring.
+Very little information survives about her early childhood, but as a royal princess, she would have had a very privileged upbringing.

-Around the year 1493 BC, Thutmose I died.
-Hatshepsut would have been around 13 to 14 years old at this time and her mother would die a few years later.
+Suddenly, around the year 1493 BC, Thutmose I died.
+Hatshepsut would have only been around 13 to 14 years old at this time and her mother would die just a few years later.

 Upon Thutmose I's death, Hatshepsut's half-brother, Thutmose II, then became king of Egypt at about the age of 20.